 - All faculty and staff who wish to attend classes at the University of Mississippi must be admitted to the University prior to enrolling in classes.

 - To enter a degree program as either an undergraduate student or graduate student (for those who want to complete a bachelor’s, master’s or doctoral degree), faculty and staff must follow the same basic steps for admissions as any other student.
 More about admissions to a degree program for internationals can be found here: Apply.

 - To be able to take academic courses for personal interest as a non-degree seeking student, faculty and staff members must submit an application for admission as either a non-degree undergraduate student or a non-degree graduate student as well as provide proof of completion of at least a bachelor’s degree and proof that they meet the University’s minimum English language requirements.
-Applications for admission as a non-degree seeking student as a faculty/staff member and details about English language requirements are available in the Office of International Programs.
+Applications for admission as a non-degree seeking student as a faculty/staff member and details about English language requirements are available in International Student and Scholar Services.